 - Akash periodically leaps to a distant target, dealing light physical damage.

 - After each leap, Akash begins to swing her weapon above her head, chasing after the tank and dealing damage to anyone caught in her radius.
-The whirlwind doesn’t do that much damage, but it can be avoided easily anyway.
+The whirlwind doesn’t do that much damage and it can be avoided easily.

 - The tank needs to look out for her heavy attacks, which can and should be blocked.
 They are probably the biggest source of damage in this fight.